djeedai/bevy_hanabi/docs/migration-v0.6-to-v0.7.md

 // Finally, create the EffectAsset with the modifiers let asset = EffectAsset::new(capacity, spawner, module)
-    .update(AccelModifier::new(expr));
+    .update(AccelModifier::new(accel_expr));
 ```

 Note that previously a common pattern was to create modifiers inline while building the `EffectAsset`.
-This is not possible anymore for all modifiers using an `ExprHandle`, because the expression `Module` need to be finalized and assigned to the `EffectAsset` before the modifiers can be added to it.
+This is not possible anymore for all modifiers using an `ExprHandle` (almost all of them), because the expression `Module` need to be finalized and assigned to the `EffectAsset` before the modifiers can be added to it.
 Otherwise the modifiers when they attach to the effect will fail their consistency check and panic.

 ## Other migration items

 - Rename `spawn::Value` to `spawn::CpuValue`.
 This prevents confusion with `graph::Value` and allow importing both types at once.
+Going forward `CpuValue` is only used with the `Spawner`; all modifiers use `ExprHandle` instead.

 - The `std::hash::Hash` implementation for `SetColorModifier` and `SetSizeModifier` changed.
 If you previously stored some hash values, they likely will be different between v0.6 and v0.7.
 You can check the old manual implementation in v0.6 if you need to write some conversion code.